$f(\bar{R}, L(X))$-gravity in the context of dark energy with power law expansion and energy conditions: Introduction

-Here comes the new class of scalar field model with amazing dynamic properties that avoids the fine-tuning problem, known as {\bf K-}essence theory~\cite{Picon1}.
+Here comes the new class model with scalar field having amazing dynamic properties that may avoid the long awaited fine-tuning problem, known as {\bf K-}essence theory~\cite{Picon1}.
 The most promising feature of this model is that it brings the negative pressure from its {\it nonlinear kinetic energy} of the scalar field.
-It has already been investigated that for a wide class of theories, there exist attractor solution~\cite{Picon2,Kang} in which the scalar field changes its speed of evolution to give the required equation of state of the {\bf K-}essence theory of different epoch on the basis of the changing equation of state of the background.
-While the universe was going through the radiation dominated epoch, {\bf K-}essence theory was driven to be sub-dominant and imitated the equation of state (EOS) of the radiation so that the ratio of {\bf K-}essence theory to radiation density remains constant.
-When the universe stepped into the dust dominated epoch {\bf K-}essence theory failed to mimic the dust-like EOS for dynamical reasons but it deceased its energy value quickly by several orders of magnitude and settled upon at a constant value.
+It has already been investigated that for a wide class of theories, there exist attractor solution~\cite{Picon2,Kang} in which the scalar field propagates with different evolution speed to achieve the required equation of state of the {\bf K-}essence theory in different epoch with changing equation of state of the background.
+While our universe was going through the epoch of radiation domination, {\bf K-}essence field was driven to be superior and by imitating the equation of state (EOS) of the radiation it keeps the ratio of {\bf K-}essence field and radiation density constant.
+At the time of dust domination the {\bf K-}essence theory failed to mimic the EOS of dust-like phase for its dynamical characteristics.
+It also decreased its energy value quickly by a large amount of magnitude and settled upon at a constant value.
 Afterwards the field outgrew the matter density and took the universe into cosmic acceleration at a time, roughly corresponding to the current age of the universe.
 At last, the EOS of {\bf K-}essence theory slowly reclines to an value between the range $0$ and $-1$.

 The well-known {\it Quintessence Trackers models}~\cite{Caldwell,Frieman,Peebles,Ratra,Zlatev1,Zlatev2,Zlatev3} almost give the same result as given by the {\bf K-}essence theory but with one problem.
-It is good that it can mimic the equation of state of matter and radiation of background EOS, but it requires an adjustable parameter which need to be finely tuned to achieve the energy density for which the pressure becomes negative at present age.
+It is good that it can mimic the equation of state of matter and radiation of background EOS, but it requires an adjustable parameter which need to be finely tuned to get the preferable energy density which can produce the negative pressure at present age.